learn-co-curriculum/hs-git-code-along-lab/README.md

 6. So this time you're actually ready to save that version of your file.
 Type `git commit -m "the reason I'm saving this goes here"`.
 We're actually committing the file now.
 A commit is just like saving your file.
 It's like taking a snapshot of your code at that exact moment in time.
 Git keeps track of all the commits you make, sort of like Microsoft word track-changes does.
 When you edit a Word file with track-changes, you always enter a comment of why you're changing that line.
 We do the same thing with commits.
 The `-m` is saying "I'm going to include a commit message here".
 `git commit -m "I added a readme"`.

-7. Now let's go ahead and make the `strings.rb` document.
+7. Now let's go ahead and make a `strings.rb` document.

 `touch strings.rb`
 `subl strings.rb`

 11. Remember the string methods we learned last week?
-Let's write a few lines of code to puts some strings and string methods (maybe something like `puts "hi".upcase`).
-Now add, commit, and push this file up.
+Let's write a few lines of code to `puts` some strings and string methods (maybe something like `puts "i love ruby".upcase`).
+Now add and commit this.

 `git add <file-name>`
 `git commit -m "created strings.rb"`
-`git push`

 12. `git log` is a powerful command that lets you see the history of all your commits.
 That's also part of why we like to include commit messages.
 Imagine you're working on a project with 5 other developers.
 Wouldn't you want them to be able to read a clear and concise message as to what you added to the code base and why?
 The 7 characters in front of your commit message is the SHA.
 The SHA is basically the unique identifier of that specific commit.

 13. So far, we've been working on what's considered the `master` branch.
 Master should always be the stable working version of your code.
 You never want to break master.
 This is considered a standard workflow, and is especially important to remember if you are working on a project with more than one developer.
-So where do you do your work then if you have to keep master stable?
+So where do you do your work if you have to keep master stable?
 We create feature branches.

 First, let's confirm we're on master. `git branch` is the command to check your branch location.
 It's like `pwd` for git.

-So now let's create our new feature branch, and then switch to it.
+Let's create our new feature branch, and then switch to it.
 To do this, we type `git checkout -b <branch-name>`.
 Let's name this branch "numbers", because we're going to add some numbers to our doc.
 Now if we check the branch, it should tell us we're on the numbers branch.

 14. This branch split off from master after we created the readme and strings.rb, so both of those files will exist on my new branch.
 Now let's make some changes to strings.rb.
 Let's add some mathematical equations (maybe something like `puts 1+1`).
-Then we'll go ahead and add and commit these changes.
+Then we'll add and commit these changes.

 `git add <file-name>`
 `git commit -m "Added some maths"`